couchbase/couchbase-operator/docs/dev/operationsGuide.md

 ```

 Create deployment: In order to run a couchbase cluster you'll first need to deploy a custom resource definition
-which will allow for the creation of a 'couchbasecluster' type within the kubernetes cluster.
+which will allow for the creation of a 'couchbasecluster' type within the Kubernetes cluster.

 ```bash
 $ kubectl create -f example/deployment.yaml